waterkantnerd/DuckQL/README.md

 To create such an xml file a added a gui, so you can setup your configuration without reading 200 pages of documentation (that I don't have to write).

-To start the configuration GUI use the parameter -c, i.e. [Path\]sqlduck.exe -c.
-If you have a preconfigured xml file you can directly run the program by using the path to your xml (folder), i.e. [Path\]sqlduck.exe [PATH] or more specific:
+To start the configuration GUI use the parameter -c, i.e. [Path\]duckql.exe -c.
+If you have a preconfigured xml file you can directly run the program by using the path to your xml (folder), i.e. [Path\]duckql.exe [PATH] or more specific:
-C:\Users\waterkantnerd\sqlduck.exe "C:\Users\waterkantnerd\sqlduck\My SQLDuck XML-Jobs\"
+C:\Users\waterkantnerd\sqlduck.exe "C:\Users\waterkantnerd\sqlduck\My duckQL XML-Jobs\"